 - Power cable

 There’s a lot of cheap cables on the internet available to buy but I wouldn’t recommend you cheap-out on these.

 Remember.. buy it nice or buy it twice!

 The HDMI cable I chose was a gold plated and braided 1 meter cable.

-However I wish that I had purchased the 2 metre cable now as it sometimes feel too short when hooked up to the TV and it doesn’t leave much room to work with.
+However after purchasing this cable I wish that I had gone for the 2 metre cable now as it sometimes feel too short when hooked up to the TV and it doesn’t leave much room to work with.